 What about neurofeedback?

 We have solutions for clients wishing to do neurofeedback who are unable get to the office or would rather train from home.
-Unfortunately, during the state of emergency due to the coronavirus outbreak, we are unable to offer neurofeedback at the office.
 Visit this page for more information about our home neurofeedback options.

 Sojourn Counselling and Neurofeedback provides counselling online and via telephone to people throughout British Columbia.
 Book your first session today!